 Bailment means transferring the possession to some other person to fulfill some predetermined agreement which might require bailee (person to whom possession is given) to do something or vice versa on the exchange of some consideration which is not mandatorily required to exist.
 Generally, the bailor (owner of the asset) does not enjoy the right to use such bailed assets while they have bailee.

-- The possession of goods or assets must have been transferred from one person to another i.e. from bailor to bailee which should have to be returned to bailor after expiration of bailment agreement.
+- The possession of goods or assets must have been transferred from one person to another, i.e., from bailor to bailee.
+It will need to be returned to the bailor after the expiration of the bailment agreement.

 How Does it Work?